Tag: giving her space

 What happens?
 The more they cling, the more you want to run.

-Yet when a wife wants space, what do most men instinctively do?
+Yet when your wife is overwhelmed and she wants space, what do most men instinctively do?

 They push harder.

-They try to talk it out, spend more time together, fix it.
+They try to talk it out, spend more time together, and fix it.

 More effort.
 More intensity.
 More pressure.